 Nimoy and I were never buddies.
 We never chatted about body activism together.
 But from what I have read, heard, and most importantly seen through the happiness found in the images, he was a person who understood the simple fact that most of our world has yet to grasp: all bodies are beautiful, and all humans are worthy.

-And that my friends, is a beautiful thing.
+And that my friends, is a damn fine and beautiful thing.